Is Digital Infrared Imaging (breast thermography) safe?

 Is Digital Infrared Imaging costly?

 No, DII of the breast is very reasonable considering the sophistication of the technology involved.
 However, costs do vary depending upon the location of the imaging lab and if special studies need to be performed.
-Our center’s fee for a DII breast scan is $195.00, which includes consultation, imaging, a written report, and a copy of the report sent to your doctor.
-A copy of the report will be sent to you within two weeks.
+Our center’s fee for a DII breast scan is $195.00, which includes imaging, a written report, and a digital copy of your images.
+Your report will be mailed to you within two weeks.
 If you are concerned and wish to have your results quickly, you may arrange this with our office for an additional fee.

 Will my insurance cover the test?

 This all depends on your individual insurance coverage.
 Some companies cover the procedure while others do not.
-Our policy is to receive payment at the time of service while providing you with all of the paperwork necessary for you to submit the bill to your insurance company for reimbursement.
+Our policy is to receive payment at the time of service.
 Thermography is not covered by medicare.

 Does Digital Infrared Imaging replace mammograms?

 Absolutely not!
 However, do mammograms replace DII?
 The answer to this is also a resounding no; the two tests complement each other.
 DII is to be used in addition to mammography as part of a woman's regular breast health care.
 The consensus among health care experts is that no one procedure or method of imaging is solely adequate for breast cancer screening.
 The false negative and positive rates for currently used examination tests (including DII) are too high for the procedures to be used alone.
-However, DII may pick up many of the cancers missed by other tests.
+However, DII may pick up thermal markers that may indicate the risk of cancers undetected by other tests.
 A positive infrared image is also the single most important marker of high risk for developing breast cancer.
-It is DII’s unique ability to monitor the abnormal temperature (physiological) changes produced by pathological breast tissue that allows for extremely early detection.
+It is DII’s unique ability to monitor the abnormal temperature (physiological) changes produced by pathological breast tissue that allows for early detection.
 Since it has been determined that 1 in 8 women will get breast cancer, we should use every means possible to detect these tumors when there is the greatest chance for survival.
 Adding these tests together increases the chance for early detection.

 Is Digital Infrared Imaging an approved procedure?